2022-2023 Undergraduate & Graduate Catalog

 - CMB 451 - Bioinformatics: Tools and Techniques for Life Scientists (3 credits)

-- CMB 452 - Computer Modeling of Biomolecules (3 credits)
+- CMB 452 - Computer Modeling and Drug Design (3 credits)

 - CMB 460 - Genomics and Molecular Diagnostics (3 credits)

 - CIS 160 - Learn to Code in Python (3 credits)